 Faultless Hot Iron Cleaner

-Living up to its name, Faultless Iron Cleaner allows you to clean off any kind of burnt stain, residue, dirt, glue or starch off your iron immediately, with effective results!
+Living up to its name, Faultless Iron Cleaner allows you to clean off any burnt stain, residue, dirt, glue or starch off your iron immediately, with compelling results!

-- Can be used immediately after any accident while ironing (you do not have to wait for the iron to cool down, Faultless can be used even on a hot soleplate)
+- Can be used immediately after an accident while ironing (you do not have to wait for the iron to cool down, Faultless can be used even on a hot soleplate)

 - Completely non-toxic solution